 Overview of Autonomous Transaction Processing Dedicated Deployment Maintenance

-Autonomous Database dedicated deployment systems have separate regularly scheduled maintenance runs for both Autonomous Exadata Infrastructure instances and Autonomous Container Databases.
+Autonomous Database dedicated deployment systems have separate regularly scheduled maintenance runs for both Autonomous Exadata Infrastructure resources and Autonomous Container Databases.
 You can choose to set the scheduling for your maintenance runs, or let the system handle maintenance scheduling.
-You can view the maintenance history for infrastructure instances and container databases in the Oracle Cloud Infrastructure Console.
+You can view the maintenance history for infrastructure resources and container databases in the Oracle Cloud Infrastructure Console.

 Autonomous Exadata Infrastructure Maintenance

-Infrastructure maintenance takes place during the first week of each quarter and is mandatory.
+Infrastructure maintenance takes place at least once each quarter and is mandatory.
+You can schedule the time your infrastructure maintenance will begin.
 Infrastructure maintenance runs are for infrastructure patching (including patching of the Exadata grid infrastructure code and operating systems updates), and do not include database patching.
 Oracle will notify you in the weeks leading up to the quarterly infrastructure patching date about the upcoming maintenance.
 You can also view scheduled maintenance runs in the Oracle Cloud Infrastructure console.
-For more information, see To configure the automatic maintenance schedule for an Autonomous Exadata Infrastructure.
+For more information, see To configure the automatic maintenance schedule for an Autonomous Exadata Infrastructure resource.

 Autonomous Container Database Maintenance